hughrun/yawp/README.md

 * outputs the message as plaintext to `stdout` (i.e. the output is the input)
 * takes all configuration from environment (`ENV`) values to enable flexibility

+## Installation

+### MacOS or Linux

+1. Download the relevant binary file from [the latest release](https://github.com/hughrun/yawp/releases/latest).
+2. Save it somewhere in your `PATH`, e.g. in `/usr/local/bin/`.
+Alternatively you can symlink it from wherever you want to save it, like this: `ln -s /my/awesome/directory/yawp /usr/local/bin/`.

+### From source

+If you're using another platform or don't trust my binaries you can build your own from source:

+1. `git clone` or download the repository as a zip.
+2. `cargo build --release`

 ## Usage:
 `yawp [FLAGS] [OPTIONS] <YAWP>`